Laser hair removal

 - Shaving, bleaching or trimming the hair isn’t a problem.

-- Avoid exposure to the sun for six weeks before your treatment.
+- Avoid exposure to the sun for two weeks before your treatment.
 Exposure to the sun makes the treatment less effective and increases the chance of subsequent complications (more pigment in the skin).

 On the day of your laser treatment, your skin may be red and swollen.
 This varies from one person to another and it is temporary.
 The treated skin surface may be painful.
 This pain does not last longer than two days.
 The hair starts to fall out during the days following your laser treatment.
 After your laser hair removal, you should definitely remember the following: